The-Hotline/web-messaging-docs/README.md

 ## Deploy widget
 Depending on your desired development approach, you can simply point to your custom endpoint or add the following script snippet to every page in your website or application.
-A WordPress plugin is in development.

 `<script type="text/javascript" src="{{your_custom_endpoint}}" charset="utf-8"></script>`

 By default, a button is embedded in the bottom right corner of each page that says “Need help?
 Chat now.” and is styled according to The Hotline branding.
-This default behavior is exhibited at https://chat.thehotline.us/demo.html.
+This default behavior is demonstrated at https://chat.thehotline.us/demo.html.
+A custom button deployment demo can be found at https://chat.thehotline.us/demo-custom-button.html.

+A WordPress plugin is in development.

 ## Examples